vernisaz/rust_bee/doc/RUSTBEE.md

 - **neq**,  compares two parameters and returns true if they are not equal, only one parameter compares with *None*
 - **not** , invert boolean value of the expression of the parameter
 - **now**, shows the current time and date in ISO 8601, or in a format specified by a parameter, the following letters are allowed in the format: W, MMM-DD-YY hh:mm:ss Z
-- **number**, converts an argument in a number and returns as a result
+- **number**, converts an argument in a number and returns as the result
 - **or**, considers parameters as boolean values and returns true of first true parameter, otherwise returns false
 - *panic*, a parameter specifies a panic message, and stops the script execution